Max Neukirchner: Supersport & Superbike World Championship

-On 14 October 2009 it was confirmed that Neukirchner would race for the HANNspree Ten Kate Honda team for the 2010 season.
+On 14 October 2009, it was confirmed that Neukirchner would race for the HANNspree Ten Kate Honda team for the 2010 season.

 Moto2 World Championship

 For the 2011 season, Neukirchner rode for the MZ Racing Team with a 2010 FTR chassis at the Moto2 World Championship under the technical direction of the Italian company Pro Ride Motorsports (www.proridegp.com).

-For the 2012 season, he was riding for the Kiefer Racing Team with a Kalex chassis at the Moto2 World Championship, but left the series after sustained injury in Brno.
+For the 2012 season, Neukirchner was riding for the Kiefer Racing Team with a Kalex chassis at the Moto2 World Championship, but left the series after sustained injury in Brno.
 Neukirchner achieved his best result and his only point scoring finish of the year at Le Mans with 7th place.